 South Western Sydney PHN supports a range of mental health services within the South Western Sydney region.
-These services include those accessible through GP referral and self-refer programs.
+These services include those accessible through GP referral and self-referral.

 South Western Sydney PHN has also commissioned established mental health service providers, Bolton Clarke and Lifeline, to support people directly, no referral needed, with their mental health needs.